textninja/advent-of-code-2021/README.md

  - Add client-side versions with Vue or React
  - Add solutions in more languages
  - Automatically extract sample data and test cases from description
+ - Add timers, screencasts, and write-ups like post mortems or blog posts